 The Amazon Web Services Configuration page provides information about the asset discovery that occurs upon the initial deployment of the USM Anywhere Sensor, summarizing the number of instances, instance types, and regions in your environment.

 Click Next to proceed with the Setup Wizard and complete additional configuration on each page.

-USM Anywhere automatically discovers a number of out-of-box logs as long as you have enabled them within your Amazon Web Services (AWS) subscription.
-See AWS Log Discovery and Collection in USM Anywhere, for more information about these logs and how they function within the AWS environment.
+USM Anywhere automatically discovers several of out-of-box logs as long as you have enabled them within your Amazon Web Services (AWS) subscription.
+See AWS Log Discovery and Collection in USM Anywhere for more information about these logs and how they function within the AWS environment.

 To enable the Amazon Simple Storage Service (S3) and Amazon CloudWatch out-of-box log collection jobs